-This organisation is alerted immediately after a 112 call and coordinates the deployment of emergency services and AEDs.
-Ambulances often have a response time of 12 minutes after a 112 call, which is too long for cardiac arrests.
+HartslagNu is alerted immediately after a 112 report and coordinates the deployment of emergency services and AEDs.
+Ambulances quickly have a response time of 12 minutes after a 112 call, which is too long for a cardiac arrest.
 With a 6-minute zone, the victim’s chance of survival is considerably increased.

-We are certainly not dissatisfied with the number of civilian aid workers in our neighbourhood.
-Nevertheless, we would like to continue to encourage residents in Meerhoven to become civilian aid workers.
-The training for citizen assistants takes one evening.
-During this evening you learn how to resuscitate victims of cardiac arrest and how to operate the AED.
-It is possible to attend an extra (short!) practice evening once or twice a year.
-After that you need to follow a refresher course every year to stay certified.
-People who have a diploma EHBO or BHV of course also meet the required qualifications, provided that they also recertify annually for reanimation and use of the AED.
+Despite this success, we also want to encourage other residents in Meerhoven to become civilian aid workers.
+The training takes one evening.
+On that evening you will learn how to resuscitate victims of cardiac arrest and how to operate the AED.
+An emergency responder must take a refresher course every year to remain certified.
+People who have a First Aid or FAFS diploma naturally also meet the required qualifications, provided they too recertify annually for CPR and AED use.